datasets-br/state-codes/README.md

 At [dump_wikidata](data/dump_wikidata) dump of Wikidata item of each state (e.g. [`MG.json`](data/dump_wikidata/MG.json)) is preserved.
 At [dump_osm](data/dump_wikidata) dump of Openstreetmap GeoJSON map of each state (e.g. [`MG.geojson`](data/dump_osm/MG.geojson)) is preserved.
-The database relationships for CSV files is illustrated below:
+The database relationships for CSV files is illustrated in the [UML class diagram](https://en.wikipedia.org/wiki/Class_diagram) below:

 ![](assets/databaseModel-v2.png)

+The external [`br-city-codes.csv`](https://github.com/datasets-br/city-codes/blob/master/data/br-city-codes.csv) is a complementar dataset represented in the full-database presented in the diagram.
+When necessary, same structure as [`br-city-synonyms.csv`](https://github.com/datasets-br/city-codes/blob/master/data/br-city-synonyms.csv) can be used for state and region sets of synonyms.

 ## Collaboration